ChessMax/awesome-programming-languages/README.md

 - [Glide](https://github.com/dibsonthis/Glide) - Glide is a statically (and dynamically) typed language designed to make reading and writing data transformations easier. [refinement types]
 - [GLMS](https://github.com/sebbekarlsson/glms) - A scripting language focused on linear algebra, heavily inspired by GLSL and JavaScript. [algebra, shaders]
 - [Gluon](https://github.com/gluon-lang/gluon) - Gluon is a static, type inferred and embeddabble language written in Rust.
+- [Goal](https://github.com/anaseto/goal) - Goal is an embeddable array programming language with a bytecode interpreter, written in Go.
+It provides both a command line intepreter (that can be used in the REPL), and a library interface.
+The core features are mostly there and tested, so Goal is usable both for writing useful short scripts and playing with the REPL.
+User testing and bug reports are welcome!
+Like in most array programming languages, Goal's builtins vectorize operations on immutable arrays, and encourage a functional style for control and data transformations, supported by a simple dynamic type system with little abstraction, and mutable variables (but no mutable values).
 - [Gosu](https://github.com/gosu-lang/gosu-lang) - Gosu is a pragmatic programming language for the JVM.
 It has been designed with Java developers in mind by providing a set of features that allow them to be more productive without sacrificing the benefits of Java's simple syntax and type-safety.
 Gosu is an object oriented language with a sprinkle of functional programming features.
 - [Gravity](https://github.com/marcobambini/gravity) - Gravity is a powerful, dynamically typed, lightweight, embeddable programming language written in C without any external dependencies (except for stdlib).
 It is a class-based concurrent scripting language with modern Swift-like syntax.
 - [Gren](https://github.com/gren-lang/compiler) - Gren is a pure functional programming language that is easy to learn, but powerful in use.